 I love Tony.
 Tony and I are friends, we’re family, I love him.
 I’ve known him for over 21 years, actually, since I first started the business.
 My mentor, who is an amazing woman, Jan Miller, was his literary agent.
 She wanted me to attend one of his seminars because he was doing a book with his best friend and partner in crime, Joseph McClendon, who was writing a book, Unlimited Power A Black Choice.
 Jan wanted me to go and learn about Tony.
 She, of course, was hoping that he would do another book as well, it took 20 years later for him to do that.
 Tony doesn’t do anything unless he has the focus and commitment to do it, he’s never gonna do anything halfway.
 He is who he is, what he tells people is what he does for himself.
 He is really the real deal.
 I’ll never forget that first seminar, I’m just sitting there at spitting distance, there were maybe 1,500 or 2,000 people in the room in New Jersey.
 Just to give you a sense, just a couple weeks ago in July, my husband and I have just gotten back from Greece and we went to New Jersey.
 He filled a prudential stadium with 14,000 people.
 Honestly, I’m not usually one for loss of words and I’m not usually one to take a second to take in the impact of what I’ve helped create or be a part of and the grace behind what that is and does.
 I will share, my breath was taken away and I did, just like you said, I took a second, I literally looked around that room and thought, “Oh my goodness, wow.”
 I was so happy for him that he has an even larger platform to share his heart with the rest of the world.
 I was humbled.
 I worked with him for many years, for many, many, many years.
 One of the things that I made a must, for me, not that he said you have to go do but after that first event where I met him I was like, “He should be connected with Oprah.
 Someday I wanna make him a best-seller.”
 I had this little wish list of all these things that I wanted to do.
 I was like, “I’d like to meet my husband or my future husband through his work.”
 Which ultimately I did too.
 Honestly, I’ve crossed everything off my list for all the things I wanted to do with Tony, it’s been pretty exciting.
 When I had our son, I was on maternity leave and Oprah was moving from the Oprah Winfrey show to start OWN.
 A lot of those people that worked there aren’t there anymore but have worked there then were friends.
 They would call me, how are you?
 How’s the baby?
 I’d be nursing and God forbid, I shouldn’t still be thinking because that’s what entrepreneurs do, you still come up with the ideas.
 They had said that they were gonna do a show called Oprah’s Next Chapter.
 I said, “Oh gosh, wouldn’t it be great for Oprah’s Next Chapter if she went to a Tony Robbins event and fire walked?”
 I know we’ve been trying to get them together for many, many years and I had pitched them so many ideas.
 I kept trying and trying and trying and trying and trying and the timing wasn’t right.
 I don’t think that Oprah really knew who Tony was, I think her perception of who he was, like other people, sometimes a part of what a publicist has to do is help reshape perception of people’s stories that they believe that someone is without even knowing who they are.
 For me, because he became so personal to me and I cared about him so much, it was so important for me to passionately, continuously share how real he was with anybody who would listen.
 I would tell everybody, everybody knew I was the Tony girl.

 I’m a big Tony supporter too, a lot of people get tired of hearing of all about it.
 I met my wife through Tony Robbins, I had my personal transformation where I went from a guy that you wouldn’t even recognize who I am today.
-My other podcast show, The Optimized Geek, is all about that journey and how to reboot your life in all aspects, not just physically but also emotionally, spiritually, peer group, financially, in business.
+My other podcast show, Get Yourself Optimized, is all about that journey and how to reboot your life in all aspects, not just physically but also emotionally, spiritually, peer group, financially, in business.
 That’s all because of Tony.